From the Desk of Clearissa Coward’s Command Center

 A Cozy Lifestyle with Clearissa Coward

 So, you are having a dinner party or maybe just a few of your friends are coming over for a meal.
 We have got plenty of ideas to help you create a great table setting for your guests.
-In this article, I will share tips to help you Decorate Your Dining Table to impress your guests.
+In this article, I am sharing tips to Decorate Your Dining Table and impress your guests.

 There are affiliate links within this post.
 However, all opinions and ideas are my own.
 Clicking on and using the links to purchase products does not increase your cost at all.
 I appreciate your support.